Soft Language Prompts for Language Transfer

 \paragraph{Baselines.}

-To evaluate the proposed methods, we employed several baseline approaches and configurations in our study.
-Baselines include task adapters, soft task prompts (prompt-tuning approach), and the combination of a language and task adapter, as proposed by~\citet{pfeiffer-etal-2020-mad}.
+To evaluate the proposed methods, we employed several baseline approaches and configurations.
+Baselines include task adapters, soft task prompts (prompt-tuning approach), and MAD-X, the combination of a language and task adapter~\citet{pfeiffer-etal-2020-mad}.
 These baselines provided a foundation for assessing the effectiveness of cross-lingual transfer in our experiments.